 The management of individuals with Intellectual Disability is based on identifying and assessing the person's needs.
 Though overall psychosocial approach is used, sometime specific treatment is needed.
 Any required medication will be prescribed by the Specialist.
-You will dispense the medicines as per prescription of the doctor, if required, and counsel the parents on giving the medicines to the child strictly according to the prescription.
-In case of any serious side effects, you will refer the child back to the prescribing doctor.

 PREVENTION OF INTELLECTUAL DISABILITY DISORDERS